History of the Kansas City Chiefs: 2006

 A tearful head coach Dick Vermeil announced his retirement before the final game of the 2005 season.
 Within two weeks, then-New York Jets head coach Herman Edwards had signed a new 4-year contract to coach the Chiefs.
-The 2006 Chiefs returned to the playoffs for the first time in three seasons, only to lose 23–8 in the Wild Card round against their playoff nemesis, the Indianapolis Colts.
+The 2006 Chiefs returned to the playoffs for the first time in three seasons, only to lose 23–8 in the wild-card round against their playoff nemesis, the Indianapolis Colts.

 Meanwhile, Chiefs owner and founder Lamar Hunt died on December 13, 2006, due to complications brought on by a ten-year battle with prostate cancer.
 Hunt was remembered throughout the remainder of the 2006 season all throughout the NFL with moments of silence and ceremonies in Kansas City.
 Hunt's four children inherited ownership of the Chiefs.
-His oldest son, Clark, became chairman and CEO of the Chiefs, and the public face of the ownership group.
+And Clark, became chairman and CEO of the Chiefs, and the public face of the ownership group.
 He represents the Chiefs at owner meetings, and has the final say in team operations.

 2007

 The Chiefs' 2007 off-season began with turmoil over the contract of Tony Gonzalez, and the long-term career of Trent Green in Kansas City.
 Backup quarterback Damon Huard was signed to a three-year contract in February and Green was not only asked to restructure his contract but offered in trades to other teams.

-On June 5, the Chiefs agreed to trade Green to the Miami Dolphins for a conditional fifth round pick in the 2008 NFL Draft, pending a physical from Green.
+On June 5, the Chiefs agreed to trade Green to the Miami Dolphins for a conditional fifth round pick in the 2008 NFL draft, pending a physical from Green.